FireIceMan/GLC_framework/README.md

 # GLC (Genetics-Linguistics Correspondence)
->Based on fundamental physical principle, this research builds a framework to predict the evolution of sequence, such as protein sequence and human text, generating sequence, and examining the statistical hallmarks of life and language, e.g., Zipf's law and power-law degree distribution.
+>This research utilizes fundamental physical principles to construct a framework for predicting the evolution of sequences, including protein sequences and human language.
+The framework also generates new sequences and analyzes the statistical characteristics that are indicative of life and language, such as Zipf's law and power-law degree distribution.

 ![framework](./img/Evo_Hierarchy.png)